 - Lemongrass essential oil possesses effective calming and soothing smell.
 It helps alleviate depression, anxiety and mood swings.

-- The sedative property of lemongrass oil promotes good sleep.
+- The sedative property of lemongrass oil promotes good sleep, which can make it an essential part of maternal care.

 - The presence of limonene and citral in lemongrass inhibits the unwanted growth of bacteria and yeast in the body, both externally and internally.